bazel-contrib/rules_fuzzing/README.md

 ## Using the rules in your project

-To use the fuzzing rules in your project, you will need to load and set them up in your workspace, along with creating the necessary `--config` commands in your `.bazelrc` file.
+To use the fuzzing rules in your project, you will need to load and set them up in your workspace.
+We also recommend creating `--config` commands in your `.bazelrc` file for the fuzzing engine + sanitizer configurations you wish to use in your project.

 ### Configuring the WORKSPACE